Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

 The history object stores the variables and corresponding meta-information -- the name of the variable and the type of object (scalar, vector, rotation, etc.).
-The history set object is described in a :ref:`seperate section <history>`.
+The history object is described in a :ref:`seperate section <history>`.

 As with the tensor object system, the history set object can either manage its own memory or work with externally-managed memory.
 Again, this facilitate vectorization and avoids copying when the input program can provide the history of many material points in a large block array.